DuongNgocDung/DuongNgocDung/README.md

 - 👋 Hi, I’m Dương Ngọc Dung - a junior web developer.
 I'm good at self-learning, also a work lover.
 My goal is becoming extremely success in my career (as a developer).
 - 👀 I’m interested in anime, manga, coding, traveling, shopping,...
-- 🌱 I’m currently learning building website, with vuejs.
-Besides I'm learning Japanese, too.
-But recently most of time I do coding.
+- 🌱 I’m currently learning Java, with a little of linux just bc I found that I'm so into working with linux recently.
+Besides I'm learning Japanese, too, but most time by watching anime :)))
 - 📫 https://www.linkedin.com/in/ngoc-dung-duong-b73189186/

 <!---